act-rules/act-rules.github.io/_rules/aria-required-accessible-name-gp8n89.md

 ## Accessibility Support

-Elements with [explicit semantic role][] of `heading` and with no [accessible name][] seem to be consistently ignored by assistive technologies.
+Elements with a [semantic role][] of `heading` and with no [accessible name][] seem to be consistently ignored by assistive technologies.
 Nonetheless, in the context of this rule, they fail since [WAI-ARIA 1.2][wai-aria 1.2] mandates the presence of an [accessible name][].

 The [accessible name and description computation][] suggests that if an `aria-labelledby` attribute refers to an existing but empty element, the computation should stop and return an empty name without defaulting to the next steps.
 Several user agents and assistive technologies chose to use the next step in the computation in this case (ultimately defaulting to the content).

 ## Background

-The applicability of this rule is limited to elements that have an [explicit semantic role][] that is not identical to their [implicit semantic role][].
-Both [WAI-ARIA 1.2][wai-aria 1.2] and [ARIA in HTML](https://www.w3.org/TR/html-aria/#docconformance) discourage authors from using ARIA when the host language provides a feature with equivalent role semantics and values.
+Although this ARIA rule mandates authors to ensure an [accessible name][] for each [HTML or SVG element][] [included in the accessibility tree][] and possessing a [WAI-ARIA 1.2][wai-aria 1.2] [semantic role][] requiring an [accessible name][], it does not automatically constitute a WCAG accessibility violation.

-An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is a `<table role="table">` element.
-These elements are not applicable because they have extra requirements and should thus be checked separately.
+For instance, consider a `search` landmark comprising a `form` element with a search label, search input, and search submit button.
+According to ARIA specifications, both the `search` role and the `form` role necessitate an [accessible name][].
+However, adhering strictly to this rule may lead to repetitive announcements by assistive technologies like screen readers, overwhelming users.
+Therefore, while this might technically breach ARIA specs, it does not necessarily translate to a violation of WCAG accessibility standards.

 Elements subjected to the [Presentational Roles Conflict Resolution][] are not part of this rule and must be tested separately.